Shiromani Akali Dal (Sanyukt)

 The party was formed in April 2021 by the merger of two political parties of Punjab Shiromani Akali Dal (Taksali) and Shiromani Akali Dal (Democratic).
-Notable leaders include Ranjit Singh Talwandi, Harsukhinder Singh Bubby Badal, Manmohan Singh Sathiala, Parminder Singh Dhindsa, Paramjit Kaur Gulshan, Harjit Kaur Talwandi and Des Raj Dhugga.
+Notable leaders included Ranjit Singh Talwandi, Harsukhinder Singh Bubby Badal, Manmohan Singh Sathiala, Parminder Singh Dhindsa, Paramjit Kaur Gulshan, Harjit Kaur Talwandi and Des Raj Dhugga.

 Overview

-Shiromani Akali Dal (Sanyukt) is formed with the merger of Shiromani Akali Dal (Democratic) formed by Sukhdev Singh Dhindsa in 2020 and Shiromani Akali Dal (Taksali) by Ranjit Singh Brahmpura in 2018.
+Shiromani Akali Dal (Sanyukt) was formed with the merger of Shiromani Akali Dal (Democratic) formed by Sukhdev Singh Dhindsa in 2020 and Shiromani Akali Dal (Taksali) by Ranjit Singh Brahmpura in 2018.
 Both formed their faction parties after they left the Shiromani Akali Dal (Badal).
-The party will contest 2022 Punjab Legislative Assembly election with like-minded parties in Punjab.
+The party contested 2022 Punjab Legislative Assembly election with BJP and PLC in Punjab.

 On 22 June 2021 Party made its first expansion by announcing Paramjit Kaur Gulshan as Patron and Harjit Kaur Talwandi as President of Women's wing and Des Raj Singh Dhugga as President of its Schedule Caste's wing and party also named 24 Districts Presidents.